cybersader/awesome-cybersader/🕸️ UNSTRUCTURED/Xbox Home Networking/Xbox Home Networking.md

 - [UPnP Fix for multiple clients/consoles playing the same game | Netgate Forum](https://forum.netgate.com/topic/169837/upnp-fix-for-multiple-clients-consoles-playing-the-same-game/78)
 	- Couldn't try this because it seems like an old path - I'm new to Pfsense
 - [Network ports used by the Xbox network on the Xbox console | Xbox Support](https://support.xbox.com/en-US/help/hardware-network/connect-network/network-ports-used-xbox-live)
+What can get it working:
+- Turning on UPnP with "Default Deny" turned off
+	- This is really insecure though and I need to figure out how to limit the access

 1) Firewall > NAT > Port Forward

 - Interface: WAN, Protocol: UDP/TCP (duplicates rule like this), Source Addr: *, Source Ports: *, Dest Addr: WAN address, Dest Ports: Xbox_ports (from included link)